Enjoying a Campfire

 Adding in the larger pieces to keep the fire going

-Now that you have established a sturdy foundation for your fire pit, it’s time to get your campfire going.
+Now that you have established a sturdy foundation for your official fire ring, it’s time to get your campfire going.
 Gather your firewood, kindling, and tinder, and arrange them according to size.
-Tinder examples are shaved bark, dry grass, cattail fluff, dry pine needles, leaves, birch bark, etc.

-Start with a bed of tinder at the bottom of the fire pit, followed by kindling in a teepee shape, and then add larger logs on top.
-Ensure that your tinder is dry enough to catch fire and that you are using enough to sustain a flame.
+Start with a bed ofย tinderย at the bottom of the fire pit, followed by kindling in a teepee shape, and then add pieces of firewood like larger logs on top.
+Ensure that your small pile of tinder is dry enough to catch fire and that you are using enough to sustain a flame.ย

-From your survival fire kit, light the tinder using traditional methods like a Ferro rod, flint and steel, or a magnifying glass.
-Or take the more modern approach of using waterproof matches or a lighter.
+From your survival fire kit, light theย tinderย using traditional fire starter methods likeย Ferro rods, flint and steel, or a magnifying glass.ย Or take the more modern approach of using waterproof matches or a lighter.
 Gently blow on the flames to encourage them to spread.
-Using a stainless straw will help achieve a more precise path to sparking as the straw acts as a bellow.
+A good idea is using a stainless straw to help achieve a more precise path to sparking as the straw acts as a bellow.
 Be patient and give your fire time to catch on, adding more tinder and kindling as needed.
 And there you have it, that’s how to start a fire camping.
 All that’s left is to enjoy the warmth and roast some marshmallows.

 Remember

-Keep a safe distance from the flames and never leave your fire unattended.
+Keep a safe distance from open flames and never leave your fire unattended.
 And whatever you do, watch your eyebrows!!
 I’m not sure why this needs to be a thing.

 Further Reading: How To Use a Ferro Rod the Easy Way